alyssa43/RB129/Study_Guide.md

 In the above example we have created a new instance of the `Student` class and assigned a new local variable called `alyssa` to reference this object.
 When we refer to `alyssa`'s state we are referring to the instance variables within that object.
 Which in this case are the instance variables `@name`, `@age`, and `@current_course`.
 This example shows how instance variables differ from local variables because when we reference an uninitialized instance variable, in this case `@current_course`, `nil` is returned.
 Whereas if we tried to reference an uninitialized local variable we would receive a `NameError` exception.

-<b>Class Variables:</b> A class variable is a variable that starts with `@@` and is scoped at the class level, meaning that it is shared between all instances of that class.
+<b>Class Variables:</b> A class variable is a variable that starts with `@@` and is scoped at the class level, meaning that it is shared between all instances of that class (and it's subclasses).

 ```ruby
 class Student